 If you are comparing prices, please take in consideration while you might find a similar hive for less ask these questions: 1.
 Is it assembled?
 2. Is it painted?
 3. Does it include wooden frames and foundation?
 3. How much is shipping?
 Our hives come completely assembled, painted with wooden frames and foundation is included.

-Suggestions: You may wish to purchase a feeder (there are many different choices) to go with this hive and possibly a queen excluder.
+Suggestions: You may wish to possibly purchase a queen excluder.
 Need more information?
 Check out our classes, our blog at basicbeekeeping.blogpsot.com, our many YouTube videos, or a good beekeeping book (the truly best ones are listed in our Book section) to understand the choices.

 Helpful Hint: You should always order hives 3 - 4 weeks before your bees arrive.
 This way you have ample time to receive your hive, examine all parts for any shipping damages, get parts replaced in the case of damage, understand your hive, find the best place to put it, and have it set up with feeders in place before the bees arrive.